JulienLeprince/multidimensional-building-data-cube-pattern-identification/README.md

 * **[Clayton Miller](https://github.com/cmiller8)** - *Initial work*
 * **[Wim Zeiler](https://www.tue.nl/en/research/researchers/wim-zeiler/)** - *Initial work*

-%See also the list of [contributors](https://github.com/FedericoTartarini/reproducible-research/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-%## CHANGELOG